Santa-Bunny/magic-wifi-handler/docs/README.md

 ## Using magicWiFi
-This library depends on boost.asio, you can either decide to install the entire boost library (see [https://www.boost.org/](https://www.boost.org/)) or you can install only the boost.asio library before installing this one.
+This library depends on libtins.
+You can install libtins by visiting [libtins.github.io](http://libtins.github.io/).

-Once boost.asio is installed you can download this library to your device and run the install.sh file to install it to your device.
+Once libtins is installed you can download this library to your device and run the install.sh file to install it to your device.

 **Note: As this project is still in development the install.sh file may not be functional at the moment. if this is the case, please install the contents of the lib folder manually to your c++ base folder.**